 I was wondering if drawing on wood with colored pencil would actually be possible, because I couldn’t imagine it to work.
 So, I started my research and found a lot of examples of people doing it.
-I was so impressed and wanted to try it myself right away.
+I was very impressed of my new found knowledge and wanted to try it myself right away.
 At a local handicraft and paper store I randomly found those, about 10cm in diameter, wooden disc.
-I don’t know what type of wood it is, as it doesn’t say it on the packaging or online.
-Anyhow, here are some points I came around that are important if you want to draw on wood, so keep on reading if you’re interested.
+I don’t know what type of wood it is, as it unfortunately doesn’t say it on the packaging.
+Anyhow, here are some points that I thought would be important if you want to draw on wood, so keep on reading if you’re intereste

 PICK THE RIGHT TYPE OF WOOD

-As I said, I don’t know what exact type of wood I got, but make sure you work with a hard type of wood, otherwise you would make indents with your pencil while drawing.
+As I said, I don’t know what exact type of wood I used, but make sure to pick a rather hard type of wood, otherwise you would indent the wood with your pencils while drawing.

 GET THE WOOD SURFACE AS SMOOTH AS POSSIBLE

-The wooden disc I did my drawing on had a quite rough surface.
-I tried to sand it down a little bit but because I only had a very fine sandpaper, it didn’t go as planned and I wasn’t able to get a super smooth finish.
+The wooden disc I used for my drawing had a quite rough surface.
+I tried to sand it down, but because I only had very fine sandpaper, it didn’t go as planned and I wasn’t able to get a smooth finish whatsoever.
 I tried to make the best out of it, but really struggled in those areas that were a bit rougher.

 WOOD TAKES THE PIGMENT REALLY EASY

-One thing that I definitely was not expecting was that the wood took the pigment super fast.
-When working on paper you’re used to applying more layers to get an opaque and vibrant finish.
-But with wood, I was just adding the first layer with a very light hand and it already showed up very pigmented.
+One thing that I definitely wasn’t expecting was that the wood took the pigment very well.
+When working on paper you’re used to applying multiple layers to get an opaque and vibrant finish.
+But on wood the first layer applied with a very light hand already showed up very pigmented.

 BLENDING WORKS REALLY WELL

-Because of that rougher surface wood can take a lot of layers, wherefore blending works really well.
-It’s also quite easy to go over with a lighter colour and have it still show up.
-Obviously, it won’t show up as bright as it would be on its own but it was still easy to brighten up certain areas.
+Because of that rough surface wood can take a lot of layers of colored pencil and with that also a lot of pigment.
+Therefore blending works really well.
+It’s also possible to use a lighter colour over a darker, already drawn area and have it still show up.
+Obviously, it won’t be as bright as it would be on its own but it was still easy to brighten up certain areas.

 SOFTER PENCILS WORK BETTER THAN FIRMER ONES

-This one probably depends a bit on the wood you’re working on, but I realized that pencils with a softer core worked way better, as they don’t make indents as easily.
-I still used pencils with a firmer core to get sharper edges, but I had to be really careful to not push too hard into the wood.
+This one probably depends a bit on the wood you’re working on, but I realized that pencils with a softer core worked a lot better, as they don’t make indents into the wood as easily.
+I still used pencils with a firmer core to get sharper edges and details, but I had to be really careful to not push too hard into the wood.

-So here you have it, everything I learned about drawing on wood at my first time trying it out.
-I hope you liked it and might want try it yourself now.
+So here you have it, everything I learned about drawing on wood the first time trying it out.
+I hope this was helpful for those of you who now might to want to try it out yourself.
 If you do so, make sure to share it with me, as I would love to see what you create.

 Thank you for these tips!
 I am an artist who was commissioned to draw a large piece on a fabulous piece of wood.
 I knew it could be done, but didn’t know the “tricks”.
 I know it will be fabulous, so thank you again!